heydocode/limitpush/README.md

-**[Announcement] Bevy Template in Development** 🚀
+# LimitPush: Bevy Game Template

-Hey everyone!
+Welcome to **LimitPush**: a modular, high-performance game template for the [Bevy game engine](https://bevyengine.org/), designed with both flexibility and ease of use in mind.
+This project is a work in progress, but it's making rapid strides towards a stable, feature-rich foundation for 2D and 3D Bevy games.

+## 🚀 About the Project

+**LimitPush** aims to be a universal template that enables rapid development and easy extension.
+By leveraging a **modular crate architecture**, it offers:
+- **Customizability**: Adjust gameplay components like player movement, object spawners, and more.
+- **Cross-platform support**: Compatibility across mobile, web, and desktop platforms.
+- **Future-proofing**: Plans for additional platform support and optimized performance for various hardware setups.

+## How You Can Help

+I’m excited to connect with contributors, testers, and supporters!
+Here are a few ways you can get involved:
+- **Open Issues**: Encounter a bug or have a feature request?
+Please share any relevant resources or references to help guide implementation.
+- **Code Contributions**: Check out the repo and submit a PR!
+Contributions are very welcome.
+- **Feedback and Ideas**: Share any insights or improvements you think could enhance LimitPush.
+- **General Feedback**: Your experiences using the template can help shape its direction and usability.

+## Supported Platforms

-I’m working on a **Bevy template** that will be regularly updated (until life gets too busy 😅).
-The main goals of the template are **blazing performance** and **cross-platform support**.
-Here’s what’s supported so far:
+The template's main goals are **blazing performance** and **broad platform support**.
+Current compatibility includes:

-- **Mobile**: Some Android distributives (other Android distributives and iOS not tested yet)
+- **Mobile**:
+  - Partial support for Android; testing for other Android distributions and iOS is ongoing.

+- **Web**:
-- **Web**: Fully supported
+  - Fully supported.

-- **Desktop**: Fully supported
+- **Desktop**:
-  - **MacOS**: Both ARM and Intel-based
+  - **MacOS**: Runs on both ARM and Intel-based systems.
-  - **Linux**: Tested on Ubuntu, works perfectly
+  - **Linux**: Tested on Ubuntu.
-  - **Windows**: All current builds (planning to test for older versions like Windows 8 soon)
+  - **Windows**: Supported on all current builds, with testing for older versions (e.g., Windows 8) planned.

-The template is **modular, comprehensive, and universal**.
-The game is organized in **crates**, which makes it easy to customize and switch between 3D and 2D with minimal changes (e.g., adjusting player movement, world generation, etc.).

-Additionally, the template features a **debug menu** using **bevy-inspector-egui** and all components reflected to help with development and testing.
-The plan is to support as many targets as possible, including **Raspberry Pi**, **Steam Deck**, and other platforms.

-Right now, the project is in a private repo until I complete the basics, but I’ll make it public soon!

-I’d love to know if anyone is interested in this!
-Feel free to drop any questions or thoughts below 👇
+## Features

+LimitPush comes packed with tools and features to streamline development:

+- **Modular Design**: The game is organized into **crates** for modularity and flexibility.
+- **Debug Menu**: Includes **bevy-inspector-egui** for easy debugging and component inspection.
+- **Platform Expansion**: Plans for future support on **Raspberry Pi**, **Steam Deck**, and more.

+## Project Status

+LimitPush is currently **unstable** as foundational work is completed, so expect potential breaking changes.
+A **stable** release is on the roadmap!

+## Feedback & Community

+Feedback is crucial to making LimitPush a valuable tool.
+Feel free to reach out in the issues section or connect with me on Discord (heydo_code)!

+Let’s build something amazing together: stay tuned for updates, and happy coding! 🎮